GEO vs SEO: What Small Businesses Need to Know

 Frequently Asked Questions

 Write content that directly answers specific questions your customers ask.
 Structure it with clear headings and FAQ sections so AI tools can easily extract answers.
 Be specific about your expertise, location, and experience, the specifics that make your content verifiable and particular rather than generic.
 Keep your business information consistent across your website, Google Business Profile, and any directories where you appear.
 AI tools build confidence in a business by seeing consistent, specific, authoritative information across multiple sources.
+The full walkthrough, including the technical access steps most small businesses miss, is in how to get cited in AI search.

 Yes, and small businesses actually have an advantage here that most people do not talk about.
 AI tools frequently surface local and niche businesses in response to location-specific or specialty queries.
 If someone asks ChatGPT for a digital marketing consultant in Louisville, a well-positioned local business with specific content has a real shot at showing up in that answer.
 The playing field for GEO is more level than traditional SEO right now because fewer businesses are doing it intentionally.
 That window will not stay open forever.
+The local-specific version is in GEO for local business and AI search visibility in Louisville.

 Faster than most people expect, and slower than the people selling GEO services tend to promise.
 Businesses with existing domain authority and structured content can start showing up in AI citations within weeks of making targeted improvements.
 Starting from scratch takes longer.
 The honest answer is that GEO is a compounding strategy.
 The businesses building it now will have a significant head start on competitors who wait another year to pay attention to it.